tdbianco/starter-hugo-academic/content/post/2021-07-27-introduction-to-developmental-psychology/index.en.md

 Many of the fundamental questions of Developmental Psychology are retellings of the *Where do we come from* question, just incredibly more specific.
 It is a little bit like someone, one day, asked *What is a fish*, and the developmental psychologist answered *Well, what is a sea bass?
 And a shark?
 And what is a salmon...*

-Actually, the most challenging aspect of developmental questions is that every question contains another question.
-Let's start with one of the oldest question of Developmental Psychology: do children start from scratch, and heavily depend on experience when they are born, or do they possess some kind of pre-determined scheme[^1]?
+Actually, the most challenging aspect of developmental questions is that every question contains several other questions.

+Let's start with one of the oldest questions of Developmental Psychology: do children have to start building up their knowledge from scratch, thus heavily depending on experience, or do they possess some kind of a pre-determined scheme[^1]?

 [^1]: J.F.
 Kihlstrom, L. Park, "Cognitive Psychology: Overview", Reference Module in *Neuroscience and Biobehavioral Psychology*, Elsevier, 2018, ISBN 9780128093245, <https://doi.org/10.1016/B978-0-12-809324-5.21702-1.>

-In fact, although this old question has been answered - nope, children do not start from scratch - this answer has planted several other questions.
+This question has planted several other questions - that have only being fueled by the fact that the old question has been answered - nope, children do not start from scratch.

-For instance, how do children progress **from their initial state to successive states** - does it happen as a **gradual accumulation of knowledge**, or **a shift from one stage to another**, or do these processes **co-occur and intertwine**[^2]?
-And again, **is any kind of knowledge mostly innate, or is it dramatically shaped by experience** - for instance, are **social skills** determined by innate, general mechanisms, rather than depending on the social context[^3]?
+For instance, *how* do children progress from their initial state to successive states - does it happen as a gradual accumulation of knowledge, or do they shift from one stage to another?
+Or do these processes even co-occur and intertwine[^2]?
+And again, is any kind of specific knowledge mostly innate, or dramatically shaped by experience - for instance, are social skills determined by innate, general mechanisms, and to what extent they depend on the social context[^3]?

 [^2]: C. A. Nelson III, K. M. Thomas & M. de Haan, (2007).
 "Neural bases of cognitive development". *Handbook of child psychology*, *2,* page 7

 [^3]: A.N.
 Meltzoff & J. Decety, (2003), "What imitation tells us about social cognition: a rapprochement between developmental psychology and cognitive neuroscience", *Philosophical Transactions of the Royal Society of London.
 Series B: Biological Sciences*, *358*(1431), 491-500.

-## Nature vs Nurture
+## Traces of Empiricism and Seeds of Nativism

-These questions pave the ground of the most essential debate of Developmental Psychology: the **Nature vs Nurture** debate, or the **Innateness vs Environment diatribe**.
+These questions pave the ground of the most essential debate of Developmental Psychology: the **Nature vs Nurture** debate, or the Innateness vs Environment diatribe.
 For almost all developmental processes - the *how* do children progress - there is a nativist and an empiricist account[^4].

 [^4]: M. H. Bornstein, "Infancy and Human Development", *International Encyclopedia of the Social & Behavioral Sciences (Second Edition)*, Elsevier, 2015, Pages 7-13, ISBN 9780080970875, <https://doi.org/10.1016/B978-0-08-097086-8.23138-3.>

 An **empiricist account** puts the focus on the environment, and argue that any developmental process, such as language acquisition, develops via statistical learning based on the available input.
 Somehow, this is a less favoured point of view by modern scientists and the general public (but it is has not always been that way).

 A **nativist account** would argue that the inputs that we encounter in real life are not sufficient for successful learning.
 After all, infants learn to speak at surprisingly fast rates, even if their experience of language consists of random sampling from a limited number of sources.
 So, there must be a pre-specified [universal grammar](https://en.wikipedia.org/wiki/Universal_grammar) that allows humans of all ages - even infants - to unwrap and understand reality.
 From this concept, the notion of a **language learning module/device** has evolved[^5].

 [^5]: H. Heft, "Evolution of Human Cognition", *International Encyclopedia of the Social & Behavioral Sciences (Second Edition)*, Elsevier, 2015, Pages 252-258, ISBN 9780080970875, <https://doi.org/10.1016/B978-0-08-097086-8.57022-6.>